 Check out Malia’s blog called “The STEM Laboratory” geared for PreK-second grade.
 It is a great site to pick up STEM ideas for your preschool, kindergarten, and first grade students.
 Make sure you carve out some time when you check out her site as it is chock full of great ideas for year-round STEM.

 Propeller-powered zipline racers are a perfect addition to your STEM tool box.
 You will find the materials, steps, and a how-to video here.
 First through third graders will need a bit of help, but upper elementary should be able to master this build and have room to make modifications.
 Most of the materials are pretty easy to get a hold of (popscicle sticks, paper clips, string).

 Girlstart is an Austin-based non-profit organization on a mission to increase girls’ interest and engagement in STEM through innovative, nationally-recognized informal STEM education programs.
 Since 2013, they have celebrated DeSTEMber with online activities all month.
 These 31 days of fun, innovative activities can easily be activated for use in the classroom.
-Check out the past five years here.
+Check out past years here.
 I guarantee you will find something that will blow your socks off!